elementary/accounts/DEVELOPMENT.md

 For deployment, we have a different `Dockerfile` called `Dockerfile-production`.
 This image will be built with our code in production, so it will not include hot code reloading, or some debug log output.
-All you have to do is run `docker build -t flatpak_auth -f Dockerfile-production .`
+All you have to do is run `docker build -t accounts -f Dockerfile-production .`